cosenary/Simple-PHP-Cache/README.markdown

 - The `key` value defines a tag with which the cached data will be associated.
 - The `data` value can either be a *string* or an *array*.
-- The `expiration` value allows you to define a expiration time.
+- The `expiration` value allows you to define an expiration time.

-To change data you can override it by using the same key identifier.
+To change data you can overwrite it by using the same key identifier.
 Beside the data, the Cache will also store a timestamp.

 A sample Cache entry looks like this: